Rodrigossz/CV/README.md

 + [LearnAI - Designing and Architecting Intelligent Agents](https://github.com/Azure/LearnAI-DesigningandArchitectingIntelligentAgents)
 + [LearnAI - Cognitive Services Bootcamp - Computer Vision](https://github.com/Azure/LearnAI-bootcamp)

+### KMB - Special Comments

-**KMB**, first one in the list above, deserves more detailed comments: It was created by me, in partnership with the Product Team and some colleagues of the LearnAI Team of course.
+KMB, the first item in the list above, deserves more detailed comments: It was created by me, in partnership with the Product Team and some colleagues of the LearnAI Team of course.
 The image below is the solution architecture that you will build if you follow the course labs.

 ![KMB](./images/cool-arch-kmb.PNG)